How Much Weight Does the SAT Carry in an Application?

 The University of California, a leader in higher education with more than 280,000 students spread across its 10-campus system, has been considering and reconsidering the place of the SAT in college admissions for the past twenty years.
 In April 2020, the Academic Senate voted 51-0 to reinstate requiring standardized test scores once the pandemic subsided.
 Later that same spring, however, the University of California’s governing board unanimously overruled the faculty and made standardized test scores an optional part of submitting an application for admission.

-It remains to be seen if standardized testing will regain a place of prominence in the college application process, but in the meantime, there is certainly no harm in submitting SAT scores to a test-optional college, as more information on this particular aspect of a student's academic performance may be useful in helping admission committees finalize their acceptance decisions.
+Given how many colleges and universities have returned to requiring standardized test scores post-pandemic, it is clear these exams are here to stay, and even at test-optional universities, SAT scores are often still required to apply for certain financial aid options or scholarships.
+There is certainly no harm in submitting SAT scores to a test-optional college, as more information on this particular aspect of a student’s academic performance may be useful in helping admission committees finalize their acceptance decisions.

 Institutional Consideration of the SAT